brittbrundage/miniProject1-601/Section1.md

 - **Home Directory:** is the base for the directory.
 The default is usually the users name.
 To move back to the home directory cd~ would be used.
 	- _Example:_ If the home path were /home/Susan then to get back home from another directory in the command line enter cd~ to be returned home.

+- **File Paths:** in Linux are a human-readable representation of a file or folder’s location on a computer system.
+	- _Example:_ File path - /home/Susan/work/test/